Yoga for Arms, Yoga for Slim and Strong Arms

 Not only the inverted asanas, but even the standing poses which fall under yoga for slim arms category enhances the tone of the muscles of the arms as they are held stretched in position against the force of gravity.
 The strength in the torso muscle is the prerequisite for being able to attempt any exercises under yoga for biceps and triceps, the muscles around the torso act as an anchor to the movements of the arms while one practices any yoga exercises for arms.
 One of the incidental benefits of practicing arm exercises which involves the arms bearing the weight of the body is that the pressure generated on the bones of the arms by doing so helps increase the bone mass preventing osteoporosis in the upper limbs.
 Yoga poses for flabby arms remove the flab by toning the muscles involved it also improves the range of motion of the joints in the arms – elbow, wrists, phalanges - which enhances the flexibility of the arms.

-Yoga Asanas for the Arms
+Yoga Asanas for Strong Arms